On this page: Description, Step by Step, Filters, Actions, User Variables, Field Labels, Rule Files, Example Rule Files

 Temple

-copy A part from the list.
-The copy operator can be used to copy the contents of one part to another part.
+The copy action copies the contents of one part to another part.

-A style from the list.
-This operator can be used to set the name style assigned to the name.
+The set to action changes the name style assigned to the name.

 You can combine actions to change multiple parts, etc. The sequence of actions is important only if you perform two or more actions on the same part.